SciML/Catalyst.jl/docs/src/tutorials/generating_reactions_programmatically.md

 u₀[1] = uₒ
 u₀map = Pair.(X, u₀)   # map variable to its initial value
 ```
 Here we generate the reactions programmatically.
 We systematically create Catalyst `Reaction`s for each possible reaction shown in the figure on [Wikipedia](https://en.wikipedia.org/wiki/Smoluchowski_coagulation_equation).
-When `vᵢ[n] == vⱼ[n]`, we set the rate to be `2*k[n]`, using the relationship between the coagulation kernel and the deterministic rate-law form (see [Laurenzi et.al](https://www.sciencedirect.com/science/article/pii/S0021999102970178))
+When `vᵢ[n] == vⱼ[n]`, we set the stoichiometric coefficient of reactant in Reaction to 2.
 ```julia
 # vector to store the Reactions in
 rx = []